-- 2.5% straight-line basis

-- over the lease term on a straight-line basis

-- 10% reducing balance method

-- 10% reducing balance method
+Leasehold building- 2.5% straight-line basisLeasehold land- over the lease term on a straight-line basisLeasehold improvement- 10% reducing balance methodFurniture, fixtures and equipment- 10% reducing balance method

 4.4 INVESTMENT PROPERTIES

 Investment properties are land and/or buildings which are owned or held under leasehold interest to earn rental income and/or for capital appreciation, and stated at fair values.
 Gains or losses arising from the changes in the fair values are taken to profit or loss.
 All property interests held under operating leases, which would otherwise meet the definition of investment properties, are classified and accounted for as investment properties.